 However, numerous studies have shown that weight training or strength training is more effective than cardio training for weight loss.
 A study by fitness guru, Alwyn Cosgrove, named the ‘Hierarchy of Weight Loss‘ showed that adding strength training to a diet program significantly increased weight loss and decreased muscle loss.

 So find a weight training or strength training program and tone up your new shape and watch that weight drop off.

 I have tried everything to lose weight but have failed to get anywhere near a healthy weight.
 I’m thinking of weight loss surgery as a last resort.
 What do you think Doc?

 My physician has diagnosed an underactive thyroid.
 Is that why I have gained weight?

 The thyroid gland is responsible for breaking down food and converting it to energy.
-In other words the thyroid is vital in regulating your metabolism.
+In other words, the thyroid is vital in regulating your metabolism.
 The thyroid gland is controlled by the pituitary and hypothalamus gland.
 Thyroid hormones are released by the thyroid gland.
-If you have thyroid problems then you may lose (overactive thyroid) or gain(uderactive thyroid) weight.
+If you have thyroid problems then you may lose (overactive thyroid) or gain(underactive thyroid) weight.

 Recent Weight Loss Posts

 - Index of ALL our Weight Loss Posts

 - How to Lose Weight Fast Forget the fad diets and follow this 8 step guide for quick weight loss based on scientific facts and healthy eating.